 Some trips have pre-requisites.
 Before going on a paddling trip, you'll have to pass a swimming test in the CRC pool, which consists of swimming 25-50 yards and treading water for a minute.
 You may not wear a PFD (personal flotation device) for the test.
 To register for an intermediate-level trip, you must have successfully completed a beginner trip.

-Register for mini-trips at mycrc.gatech.edu.
+Register for mini-trips at mycrc.gatech.edu or in-person at the CRC/ORGT facilities.

 There are no pre-trip classes before Mini-trips.